ExeQuantCode/ARTEMIS/docs/source/tutorials/parameters_tutorial.rst

     )

 The elastic constants are currently isotropic bulks moduli.
-The elastic constants can be calculated using ASE or obtained from the literature, such as the Materials Project~\cite{materials-project}.
+The elastic constants can be calculated using ASE or obtained from the literature, such as the Materials Project :footcite:t:`Jain2013CommentaryMaterialsProject`.
 The primitive cell usage is a boolean value that indicates whether to use the primitive cell of the structure or not.